Misc scribbles

 #Using minimalpackage

-import thing from 'minimalpackage'
+import { foo } from 'minimalpackage'

 #Conclusion

 This article proposes a bundler-less approach to distributing typescript packages on NPM.
 It was possible before, but I think the addition of the allowImportingTsExtensions and rewriteRelativeImportExtensions made it more sane.
-Previously you had to use "import {thing} from './localFile.js'" even when you were writing .ts which was awkward

 #Footnote 1 - Publishing dual ESM/CJS using this technique